bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-36-time-management.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 13</span></h3>
-<p>The ultimate life protects your most productive hours for your most important work, scheduling demanding tasks when your energy and focus are at their peak.</p>
+<p>Joa protects your most productive hours for your most important work, scheduling demanding tasks when your energy and focus are at their peak.</p>
 </div>

 <div class="verse">